On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

-\textbf{Detection with the ideal tool.} In case of the ideal tool, we consider detection based on both the number of AEXs and the number of cache misses.
+\textbf{Detection with \ideal.} In case of \ideal, we consider detection based on both the number of AEXs and the number of cache misses.
 For each scenario, we run the victim either along with GCC---to mimic a multi-threaded workload---or along with Redis---as an exemplary application to mimic a memory-intensive workload.
 Further, we vary the detection threshold---either the one of number of AEXs or the one of number of cache misses--- and measure specificity and recall for each threshold.

 Figure~\ref{fig:threshold:aex:elgamal} and Figure~\ref{fig:threshold:aex:eddsa} show results when the tool is monitoring AEXs and the victims are \f{mpi\_powm} or \f{mpi\_ec\_mul\_point}, respectively.
 No threshold in the range we consider ($2\leq t\leq 10$) provides specificity greater than $0.37$ in case of \f{mpi\_powm} and $0.55$ in case of \f{mpi\_ec\_mul\_point}.
 At the same time, all of the attack variants go undetected (recall is $0$) if $t\geq 5$ for both victims.